Robust adaptive variable selection in ultra-high dimensional linear regression models: Introduction

-The purpose of the present paper is to present a new regularization procedure for ultra high-dimensional LRM (\ref{1.1}) using the DPD-based loss function, as proposed by Ghosh and Majumdar (2020, \cite{ghosh2}), but along with the adaptive penalty function, as presented in (\ref{1.21}) or its appropriate generalizations.
-This is motivated by the fact that the classical adaptive LASSO procedure based on the squared error loss function is extremely non robust in the presence of outliers in the data but significantly reduce the computational burden than using a non-concave penalized procedures, along with several nice useful properties and significantly improved performance of the DPD measure in robust estimation under classical low-dimensional set-ups (see, e.g., Basu et al., 2011, \cite{basu1}) as well as in high-dimensional set-up with non-concave penalties (Ghosh and Majumdar, 2020, \cite{ghosh2}).
-So, this robust loss function based on the DPD measure is expected to provide a useful robust adaptive variable selection procedure in ultra-high dimensional LRM which will have the desired oracle property at a comparatively lesser computational cost.
+Therefore, the main purpose of the present paper is to develop a robust yet simpler theoretically sound regularization procedure for ultra high-dimensional LRM (\ref{1.1}) that would be able to produce competitive estimation and variable selection performances as the DPD-ncv procedure with lower computational costs.
+For this purpose, we would stick with the DPD-based loss function but considering an appropriately adaptive penalty function.
+This is motivated by the fact that the classical adaptive procedures significantly reduce the computational burden compared to a non-concave penalized procedures.
+So, in this paper, we combine the advantages from these two fronts, the adaptive penalty and the robust DPD-based loss function, to present a new robust adaptive regularization procedure under the ultra-high dimensional LRM which will have the desired oracle property.
+In the following, we summarize the main contributions of the present paper, highlighting its difference from the closely related work of \cite{ghosh2}, as follows: